 The 4-lane On-alignment Alternative will have higher traffic volumes and higher travel speeds.
 The projected 2040 daily traffic volumes are 45 and 34 percent higher (weighted average) in Fond du Lac and Sheboygan Counties respectively, than what would occur with the No-Build Alternative.
-In 2016 WIS 23 daily traffic made up about 1.7 percent of the vehicle miles traveled (VMT) in Fond du Lac County and 2.0 percent of the VMT in Sheboygan County8.
-The 4-Lane On-alignment has more VMT than the No-Build Alternative in the year 2040.
+In 2016 WIS 23 daily traffic made up about 1.7 percent of the vehicle miles traveled (VMT) in Fond du Lac County and 2.0 percent of the VMT in Sheboygan County.
+The 4-Lane On-alignment Alternative has more VMT than the No-Build Alternative in the year 2040.
 This could cause WIS 23's contribution of VMT to grow to 3.2 percent in Fond du Lac County, and 2.8 percent in Sheboygan County.
 The emissions associated with these higher traffic volumes combined with other human activities such as manufacturing, off-road vehicles, and other sources emit VOCs and NOx that contribute to ground-level ozone levels.

 USEPA designated Sheboygan County a marginal nonattainment area for ground level ozone under the 2008 eight-hour standard for that pollutant.
+The 2008 standard has not been revoked; therefore, control measures and transportation conformity is still required for the whole county under that standard.
 Additional ozone resulting from emissions associated with the 4-lane On-alignment Alternative could affect Sheboygan County's nonattainment status.
 The conformity analysis indicates the Sheboygan Area Transportation Plan is consistent with the approved motor vehicle emissions budgets for air quality.